juanmirocks/mkpdf/README.md

 ## How to use

-To hook this plugin to parcel's builds, add something like the following to your `.parcelrc`(https://parceljs.org/features/plugins/#.parcelrc) configuration:
+To hook this plugin to parcel's builds, add this plugin name to the field `reporters` in your `.parcelrc`(https://parceljs.org/features/plugins/#.parcelrc) configuration; example:

 ```json
 {